prestevez/prestevez.github.io/content/en/post/r-package-tutorial/index.md

 <div style="position:relative;padding-bottom:56%;padding-top:20px;height:0;"><iframe src="https://mediacentral.ucl.ac.uk/player?autostart=n&videoId=9egBgj67&captions=y&chapterId=0" frameborder="0" scrolling="no" style="position:absolute;top:0;left:0;width:100%;height:100%;" allowfullscreen></iframe></div>

-The tutorial draws heavily from the "The whole game" chapter in [R Packages](https://r-pkgs.org/index.html) book by [Hadley Wickham](http://hadley.nz/) and [Jenny Bryan](http://jennybryan.org/).
+The tutorial draws heavily from the "The whole game" chapter in the [R Packages](https://r-pkgs.org/index.html) book by [Hadley Wickham](http://hadley.nz/) and [Jenny Bryan](http://jennybryan.org/).
 Please consult that book for further details and to learn more about package development with R.

 ## What are packages?